pomogaeva/user-story-generator/user-story-template.md

 - Designs provided in Figma: [link]
 - Designs approved by the UX team.

+#### **Design Components Reference**
+- **Button Component**: Use "Primary Button" variant from design system for main actions
+- **Card Component**: Apply "Elevated Card" style with subtle shadow and rounded corners
+- **Input Component**: Implement "Search Input" variant with search icon and clear functionality
+- **Navigation Pattern**: Follow "Breadcrumb Navigation" pattern for page hierarchy

+#### **Design System Integration**
+- **Color Tokens**: Use "brand-primary" for main actions, "neutral-600" for text
+- **Typography Scale**: Apply "heading-2" for page titles, "body-regular" for content
+- **Spacing Values**: Use "spacing-4" for component margins, "spacing-2" for internal padding
+- **Component States**: Include hover, focus, and disabled states following design system

 ---

 ### **FUNCTIONAL DETAILS**

-- Dark Mode toggle is located in the page header.
+- Dark Mode toggle is located in the page header using the "Toggle Button" component from design system.
 - Preference should be stored at the **account level** (not device-specific).
-- Default state is Light Mode.
+- Default state is Light Mode with smooth transition to Dark Mode.
-- Must support both classic and modern SharePoint experiences.
+- Must support both classic and modern SharePoint experiences with appropriate fallbacks.
-- Dark Mode should affect **all screens** including preview, popups, and notifications.
+- Dark Mode should affect **all screens** including preview, popups, and notifications using design system color tokens.
-- Should follow WCAG color contrast guidelines.
+- Should follow WCAG color contrast guidelines with design system accessibility features.
+- **Design-driven functionality**: Button hover states follow design system "Interactive Button" pattern with elevation changes.

 ---